hswlab/kati-llama/README.md

 # Performance issues
 - Depending on the model configured, more or less RAM and processor power are required.
-This can affect the performance of the AI's responses.
+This can affect the performance of the AI's responses.
 Try a smaller model and see if the AI responds faster.
-Keep in mind that the smaller the model, the lower the quality of the responses.
+Keep in mind that the smaller the model, the lower the quality of the responses.
 - Slow output may also be due to the configured processor setting.
 AVX is very slow, but it is mostly supported by older processors.
 With
 AVX2, the latency is significantly lower, but not all processors support it.
 Try chatting with
 AVX2 to see if it works for you.
-- If the read-aloud function is enabled, the program waits to output until a complete sentence is available.
-To minimize the response time, you can disable the audio output, then the response text will be streamed without interruption.
+- If the read-aloud function is enabled, the program waits to output until a complete sentence is available.
+To minimize the response time, you can disable the audio output, then the response text will be streamed without interruption.
 - The AI sometimes takes longer to answer in general if it finds little information about a question.
 In this case, you can try to cancel the